 - Be listened to, as appropriate to their age and maturity

 We are raising awareness of the impact of divorce and separation on young people in the UK.
 This includes providing a place to go for all young people, to find help.

-Working with young people, we are also learning the best ways for young people to share their voice, without being put in the middle of any arguments, and sharing this with parents, professionals and Government.
+Working with young people, we are also learning the best ways for young people to share their voice, without being put in the middle of any arguments.
+We are sharing this with parents, professionals and Government.

 Young People Are Not Heard

 Even though everyone agrees that, when parents split up, it is important to think about the young people in the middle, their voices are not being heard.